Environmental Studies (ENVS) 243

-Precluded Course: ENVS 243 is a cross-listed course—a course listed under 2 different disciplines— GLST 243.
+Precluded Course: ENVS 243 is a cross-listed course—a course listed under 2 different disciplines—with GLST 243.
 ENVS 243 may not be taken for credit by students who have obtained credit for GLST 243.
-As well, students who have obtained credit for ENVS/GLST 253 cannot take either ENVS/GLST 243 for credit.
+As well, students who have obtained credit for ENVS/GLST 253 cannot take ENVS/GLST 243 for credit.

 Faculty: Faculty of Humanities & Social Sciences